 If you choose to study a non-subsidised course (or are not eligible to access a Government subsidised place) you will need to pay the full fee.
 No concessions or exemptions are available for non-subsidised courses.

-We offer a range of convenient, affordable ways to pay your fees including formalised payment plan, flexible part payments or VET-FEE Help (2016) or VET Student loan (2017).
+We offer a range of convenient, affordable ways to pay your fees including formalised payment plan, flexible part payments or a VET Student loan.

 If you can’t pay your full course fees when you enrol, there are different types of assistance available.

 Apart from your tuition fee, there may also be some additional costs for items such as textbooks, personal protective equipment, and/or industry equipment that will enhance your learning experience.

 Fees and charges can be a little confusing.
 If you need assistance understanding it, or have any questions, please contact us.

 At North Coast TAFE, our goal is to help you gain the benefits of learning so you achieve your goals, regardless of what course you choose to study with us.

 That’s why we offer a wide variety of courses, including fee for service courses, which do not attract government subsidies.